woblerr/docker-pgbackrest/README.md

 [pgBackRest](https://pgbackrest.org/) inside Docker can be useful when you using [Dedicated Repository Host](https://pgbackrest.org/user-guide.html#repo-host) or inside CI/CD systems.

+The repository contains information for the last 5 releases of pgBackRest.
+If necessary to use an older version -  do a [manual build](#build).

-Supported pgBackRest version tags (last 5 releases):
+Supported pgBackRest version tags:

 * `2.34`, `latest`
 * `2.33`